 Will the Justice League Snyder Cut be any good, though?

 Zack Snyder's DC Comics movies have proved enormously divisive, but they're singular creations that stand apart from the Marvel movies.
-We're not convinced an amazing movie is waiting for us, here - arguably it's pointless, but everyone will watch it and, plus, it can't be worse than the version of Justice League we have now.
-Besides, Snyder deserves his shot at finishing this film, given the circumstances that led to his original exit.
+We're not convinced an amazing movie is waiting for us, here - arguably it's pointless, but it's definitely going to be a fascinating insight into how films get made, alongside how much of an impact one creator can have on the overall arc of a film.